 The core features of a folie are not simply a common delusion, or the acceptance of that delusion, but intimacy in the context of isolation.

-Catching feelings is an extremely common phenomenon in humans.
+Catching feelings is common enough in humans.
 It's called emotional contagion.
 If someone smiles at you, you smile back.
 If someone shows they like you, that is possibly the most powerful determinant of your attraction to them.
 Our ability to catch each other's feelings are so powerful, Facebook tried to study it (possibly illegally) and the mass media model is based around it.

 If our capacity for emotional contagion is so powerful, what happens when we couple that with isolation?
 Our need for social contact is extraordinary.
 Loneliness is emerging as one of the single greatest threats to both physical and psychological well-being in the modern era.
 It seems likely that a lonely person would go along with some unusual beliefs to maintain contact.
 But coupled with emotional contagion, it seems similarly likely that a lonely person might catch those feelings while they're at it.
 Delusions often come with weighty emotional baggage.
 From delusions of grandeur inspiring pride and power, to delusions of persecution inspiring terror and rage.